navneet1990/Resume/README.md

     - [x] Use autolayouts programatically.
 - [x] UI and Unit testing.
 89.6%  test coverage
     - [x] Testing using mocking and dependency injection.
-- [x] Fetch a remote JSON from server and decode the data JSON Data.
+- [x] API hosted on gist server in JSON format.
 - [x] Offline support by storing the JSON data in persistant store using Using Defaults

 ## Requirements